Quantum dot energy levels in bilayer graphene: Exact and approximate study

 $j=1,$ 2 and prime denotes the first derivative with respect to $r$.
 We then perform the transformation

 and derive the two coupled equations for the functions $w$ and $\nu$

 with

-Equations~(\ref{w}) and (\ref{n}) are exact, and to proceed with some approximations we set
+Equations~(\ref{w}) and (\ref{n}) are exact and to proceed with some approximations we set

 and assume the function $\lambda$ to be approximately constant in the region where the QD states are confined.
 This regime has been shown to be valid for the Landau states~\cite{peeters} but we expect deviations from this regime when $V_W\ne0$, since the resulting confining region of the QD states is now modified.
 However, these deviations are small when the character (profile) of the Landau states is not significantly altered due to $V_W$~\cite{giavaras21}, therefore $\lambda$ can be assumed to be approximately constant beyond the Landau regime.
-This case has been demonstrated for different potential wells defining QDs in monolayer graphene~\cite{giavaras21, giavaras12}; consequently, a similar framework should be valid in bilayer graphene.
-A characteristic example of small deviations from the Landau regime due to $V_W\ne0$ involves the creation of an extra node in the induced states~\cite{giavaras22}.
-This node lies in a region where the amplitude of the states is exponentially small, and as a result the creation of the node only weakly affects the character of the Landau states~\cite{giavaras22}.
+This case has been demonstrated for different potential wells defining QDs in monolayer graphene~\cite{giavaras21, giavaras12, giav}; consequently, a similar framework should be valid in bilayer graphene.
+A characteristic example of small deviations from the Landau regime due to $V_W\ne0$ involves the creation of an extra node in the induced QD states~\cite{giavaras22}.
+Provided this node lies in a region where the amplitude of the states is exponentially small it can only weakly affect the original character of the Landau states~\cite{giavaras22}.
 In Appendix~\ref{wkb} we further examine the condition $w=\lambda \nu$.

 Substituting Eq.~(\ref{lambda}) into Eqs.~(\ref{w}) and (\ref{n}) and neglecting terms containing derivatives of $\lambda$ we derive from Eq.~(\ref{w}) that

 and simultaneously Eq.~(\ref{n}) gives

 with $\kappa=(E-V_1)(E-V_2)$.
 Combining Eqs.~(\ref{l1}) and (\ref{l2}) we derive that